 Neck Pain

-Pain and stiffness in the neck area, often caused by poor posture or strain.
+Pain and stiffness in the neck, often caused by poor posture, strain, or underlying conditions.

 Common Symptoms